roboconf/roboconf.github.io/en/new/new-and-noteworthy-0.4.md

 ## Application Templates

-Upload a ZIP defining an application and instantiates as many as times as you want.
+Applications are now all created from a skeleton (or template).
-Applications are now all created from an uploaded skeleton (or template).
+Upload a ZIP defining an application and instantiate it as many as times as you want.

 <img src="/resources/img/nn-0.4-web-admin-new-application.png" alt="Create a new application from a template" class="gs" />